 Commissions supplement the salaries of salespeople at a department store’s cosmetics counter; therefore they are there to sell.
-Usually, they do not have any extraordinary technique in makeup application, just enough to guide you in what they are familiar.
+Usually, they do not have any extraordinary technique in makeup application, just enough to guide you with what they are familiar.

 An in-store makeup artist, on the other hand, should be expected to have the professional training and ability understand a vast array of products and their application.
 “Makeovers themselves are complimentary.
 It provides the opportunity to experience the brand and what it offers in terms of skincare and cosmetics.
 During the session, you have the chance to learn about the brand’s products, what items are best suited for you, and how to use them properly,” says Dennis Purvis, former Retail Events Team Leader for a major cosmetic house and professional makeup artist: he is the man who trains the in-store promotional advisors.

 “For a successful makeover experience, it’s important is to communicate up front about what you want, what you are currently using, the number of products, and how much time you want to devote to application,” Dennis says.
 “Explain what kind of look you’re after: natural, dramatic, special occasion, holiday, or if you just want to take your look one step further,” he adds.